quarkiverse/quarkus-systemd-notify/README.md

 </dependency>
 ```

-and configure the service unit file as follows:
+and configure the service unit file with the following minumum configurations:

 ```
 ...